Impact of control signal phase noise on qubit fidelity: Method

+{The value of $M$ itself can be chosen according to the desired trade-off between approximation accuracy and computational complexity.
+A reasonable criterion is to select $M$ so that the normalized mean-square error $\mathrm{NMSE}(M)$ incurred by replacing the ideal impulse response $h_d[n]$ with the length-$(M+1)$ impulse response $h[n]$ is below a prescribed tolerance $\epsilon$.
+In the frequency domain, this condition is equivalent to finding the smallest even value of $M$ such that: }

+{It is worth noticing that the IRT method minimizes the mean-square approximation error for a fixed filter order $M$.
+Thus, for a given number of coefficients, the truncated impulse response provides the least-squares optimal FIR approximation of the target frequency response.}

+{In our simulations, we have always used a very large order, M=1000000, chosen by increasing it until the impulse response for the case with the narrowest bandwidth did not exhibit significant changes for further increases.}

+The numerical procedure, shown in more detail in Fig.~\ref{blocchi}, allows us to obtain a phase noise process with the desired PSD, just by modeling the shape of the FIR filter frequency response.
+To accelerate the computation of the convolution in the time domain between the white Gaussian process and the impulse response of the filter, the Fast Fourier Transform (FFT) is leveraged to convert the operation into a multiplication in the frequency domain, performing proper zero-padding to ensure that the vector lengths are powers of 2 \cite{10.1007/978-3-031-71518-1_12}.
 Once the baseband phase noise values with specific amplitude and spectral characteristics are obtained, they are used directly as the phase $\phi_j$ at time $t_j$ of the carrier for the control pulses ($s(t_j)=\Re\{f(t_j) \exp[i(2\pi \nu t_j +\phi_j)]\}$, where $f(t_j)$ is the pulse envelope at $t_j$, and $\nu$ is the carrier frequency), in order to simulate their effect on qubit evolution.
-In all of our simulations we have considered a rectangular envelope for the control pulses.

-We use a sampling frequency of 1~GHz (corresponding to a time step of 1~ns), thus generating a baseband signal limited to a 500~MHz bandwidth, which ensures compliance with the Nyquist criterion.
-To achieve phase modulation of a 6~GHz carrier, the sampling frequency is subsequently increased by an integer factor through discrete-time resampling.
-Specifically, the temporal resolution is 1~ns at generation and increases to 83.3~ps after resampling.
+We use a sampling frequency of 1~GHz (corresponding to a time step of 1~ns), thus generating a baseband signal limited to a 500~MHz bandwidth, which ensures compliance with the Nyquist criterion. {To achieve phase modulation of a 6~GHz carrier, the sampling frequency is subsequently increased by an integer factor via band-limited discrete-time resampling (Whittaker-Shannon sinc interpolation).
+Specifically, the temporal resolution is 1~ns at generation and becomes 83.3~ps after the interpolation}.